Autism in Jaws

 How it reminds me of me

 When I was 9, I auditioned for a play called ‘The Catwalk’ but was declined due to my difficulty following instructions.
 Despite multiple requests from my mother to the organizers, I was consistently told that I would not be a good fit at the time.
 Frustrated, I often tried to join the shoot dressed as a centaur, as I was fascinated by them.
 This mischievous behaviour earned me a reputation, which I seemingly embraced.
 Eventually, just before the play ended, the organizers offered me a different role.
 Instead of being part of the play, I was given the opportunity to give a speech about the production and its journey.
-It was presumably their compromise to bring me satisfaction.
+It was presumably their compromise to bring me satisfaction although in late years while I discovered had it not been for my stupidity, such a role would have not existed let alone been created and being diagnosed with Asperger helped me understand why I did what I did that time.

 Nervousness both in the present and future